SujayGouda/face_recognition/README.md

 ### Weights:
 Keras-OpenFace pretrained weights are used for minimizing triplet loss function

+### Euclidean distance:
+Calculates distance between the test image vector with all the images in the database.
+If distance is less than the threshold factor, then prediction is correct

 ### New-user:
 Implemented a function to start web-cam and capture users faces, crop them for training